iifl-logo

 Internal control systems and their adequacy

 The Company has proper and adequate systems of internal controls in order to ensure that all assets are safeguarded against loss from unauthorized use of disposition and that all transactions are authorized recorded and reported correctly.
-An Audit Committee headed by a non-executive independent Director is in place to review various areas of the control systems.
+An Audit Committee headed by a non-executive independent Director and non-executive Director is in place to review various areas of the control systems.

 Discussion on financial performance with respect to operational performance